-National Park Partnership Plan 2018 - 23: Delivering for Scotland Our National Park Partnership Plan - which this Strategy will help to deliver - sets out how all those with a role in managing the National Park will work together to help deliver national priorities and achieve benefits for the whole of Scotland.
-The Strategy will contribute towards the following national priorities: Climate Change - Trees and woodlands in the National Park play an important role in mitigating climate change by storing carbon and slowing water flow, which can help reduce flooding and stabilise slopes prone to landslides.
+Delivering for Scotland

+This strategy will contribute towards the following national priorities:

+Climate Change - Trees and woodlands in the National Park play an important role in mitigating climate change by storing carbon and slowing water flow, which can help reduce flooding and stabilise slopes prone to landslides.

-Valuing Nature and Reversing Biodiversity Loss - The long established and ancient woodlands in the National Park are of national importance for their rich biodiversity.
-Native woodland expansion and enhancement in the National Park can make a significant contribution to meeting Scotland's 2020 Biodiversity Challenge.
+Valuing Nature and Reversing Biodiversity Loss - The native woodlands in the National Park are of national importance for their rich biodiversity.
+Native woodland expansion and enhancement in the National Park will make a significant contribution to meeting Scotland's 2020 Biodiversity Challenge.